popphylotools/mvMapper/README.md

 -----

 This webapp is built to be modular and generalized.
-Because of this, it is relatively easy to adapt it to visualize data from another analysis. he webapp consumes a csv that, at minimum, includes a `key` column (individual identifiers), as well as `lat` and `lon` columns containing the decimal coordinates associated with each sample.
+Because of this, it is relatively easy to adapt it to visualize data from other analyses.
+The webapp consumes a csv file that, at minimum, includes a `key` column (individual identifiers), as well as `lat` and `lon` columns containing the decimal coordinates associated with each sample.
 Additional columns are optional.